sinamajidian/Hap10/README.md

 ## Step 0.
 Preparation procedure

-Consider that you have a reference genome (ref/ref.fa) and two fastq files (reads/R1.fastq.gz and reads/R2.fastq.gz corresponding to Illumina paired-end read).
+Consider that you have a reference genome ('ref/ref.fa') and two FASTQ files (reads/R1.fastq.gz and reads/R2.fastq.gz corresponding to Illumina paired-end read).
 As mentioned in the paper you need to align them to the reference genome using [Longrander]((https://support.10xgenomics.com/genome-exome/software/pipelines/latest/installation)).
 Then, variants can be called using [freebayes](https://github.com/ekg/freebayes).

 ```
 k=3  # ploidy level